US Layoffs Exceed 40 Mn But Some Are Returning To Work - UrduPoint

 Much of the trouble stemmed from struggling aerospace giant Boeing, which reported no new orders in April, as compared to 31 in March.

-Like other companies nationwide, Boeing shuttered its US factories due to the pandemic, but has since resumed production.
-But the company and is planning to slash its workforce by 10 percent and slow output.
+Like other companies nationwide, Boeing shuttered its US factories due to the pandemic, but has since resumed production while planning to slash its workforce by 10 percent and slow output.

 Sales of motor vehicles and parts collapsed nearly 52.8 percent compared to March.